Atractaspididae: Geographic range

 This subfamily is found in Africa and the Middle East.

 Venom

 Many of these snakes are inoffensive or far too small to envenomate a person effectively.
 However, some can inflict severe tissue necrosis; e.g. if the victim's thumb is bitten, the tip of that digit may be lost.
 Relapses may occur long after the bite.
+The bites of stiletto snakes are often exceptionally painful.

 Very few deaths have resulted from accidents with these snakes, although large individuals of Atractaspis microlepidota and other long-glanded species are very likely to be dangerous.
 Some of the long-fanged species are able to stab their prey (or an unfortunate human) even while their mouths are closed, and the typical grasp used by herpetologists to securely hold venomous snakes is not safe for this group.
 This ability to stab sideways even with a closed mouth is the basis for an English name used for some of them: "side-stabbing snakes" or "side-stabbers".